 1. Provide a statement of current campus policies regarding procedures for students and others to report criminal actions or other emergencies occurring on campus.
-This statement must include the institution's policies a.
-Policies for making timely warning reports to members of the campus community regarding the occurrence of Clery Act crimes.
+This statement must include the institution's policies

-Your institution's policy statements must reflect your institution's unique security policies, procedures and practices.
+Your institution's policy statements must reflect your institution's unique security policies, procedures and practices. concerning its response to these reports, and must specifically address the following areas: